Investment Lives Here

 Expedited Government Approvals and Less Red Tape for Heartland Projects

 As the first Designated Industrial Zone (DIZ) in Alberta and Canada, investments in the AIH will experience less red tape and an expedited regulatory process compared to other potential sites.
 This centralized regulatory framework helps provide more certainty and clarity for investors.
-More information on the policy framework and regulations within the DIZ can be found here (Same link as above.)
+More information on the policy framework and regulations within the DIZ can be found here.

 Stable and Democratic Governance from all levels of government